 This browser offers limited functionality on our website.
 We recommend you use the latest version of Chrome, Safari, Edge and Firefox.

 City Deals are bespoke packages of funding and decision-making powers negotiated between central government and local authorities.
 They're aimed at helping to harness additional investment, create new jobs and accelerate inclusive economic growth.

-This short film outlines plans for the Belfast City Region.
+This short film outlines plans for the Belfast Region City Deal.

 This investment will help strengthen the region’s business offer in growth sectors such as life and health sciences, the digital and creative industries, and advanced manufacturing.
 It will also support next generation digital capabilities, boost tourism and support the regeneration of our region, underpinned by infrastructure developments and investment in skills to connect people to jobs and services.